Home > Analyses > Consumer Defensive > Smithfield Foods, Inc.

 Revenue by Segment

-This pie chart illustrates Smithfield Foods Inc’s revenue distribution by business segment for the fiscal year 2024.
+This pie chart illustrates Smithfield Foods, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the relative contribution of each business unit.

 revenue by segment